 Obviously, some of them are being paid.
 Others receive free qualifications.
 In each case, their opinion about the provider will be biased.
 You are being paid so you are obligated to say something nice.
-Fitness celebrity takes some responsibility for a quality of the product they endorse and I’m OK with it.
+Fitness celebrities should however takes some responsibility for a quality of the product they endorse.

-However, if you trust the person endorsing the course – go for it.
+However, if you trust the person endorsing the course – this could be a useful endorsement.

 OK, what personal trainer course reviews can be trusted then?

 For sure you can trust negative reviews.
-Yes, sometimes competitors attack each other with negative reviews (during my career I’ve noticed only one case) but these reviews are being removed quickly.
-There is a low chance you will ever see one.
+Yes, its possible that sometimes competitors may attack each other with negative reviews but this is rare.

 Negative reviews reveal weaknesses of the provider of your choice but they also help you to see how the business responds to them.
 Are they apologetic?
 Did they offer a sensible solution?
 Is their response timely and polite?
 Is the issue resolved?
 You see – any genuine business will receive a poor review from time to time.
 Good businesses do not hide the fact they are not perfect – they learn from poor reviews and improve.